-Do not reach into the open mechanical parts or the movement range of the gripping module.
+Do not reach into the open mechanical parts and avoid reaching the movement area of the gripping module.

 Disconnect the power supply of the module before any installation, modification, maintenance, or adjustment work.

 2.6 Notes on Particular Risks

 Risk of injury from objects falling and being ejected.
 Take appropriate safety measures to prevent the falling or ejection of objects, e.g. processed parts, tools, shavings, fragments, waste.